 Writing Since the 1970s, I’ve contributed reviews and features to publications like the Village Voice, The New York Times, Ballet Review, and Dance Magazine where I post a weekly blog.
 I recently gathered some of my writings spanning 40 years into a book, Through the Eyes of a Dancer, published by Wesleyan University Press.
 See My Book.

 Editing I happily served as editor in chief of Dance Magazine from 2004 to 2013, and am now editor at large.
-I’ve also been guest editor for Movement Research Performance Journal, and have lent my copy editing abilities to several authors.
+In that capacity I post a series called “What Wendy’s Watching” on dancemagazine.com.
+I’ve also been guest editor for Movement Research Performance Journal and have lent my copy editing abilities to several authors.
 Currently I am copy editor for Translucent Borders, a working group for the NYU Global Institute for Advanced Study.

-Other I’ve served on panels like the National Endowment for the Arts, as well as for funding organizations in Boston, Minneapolis, and Los Angeles.
-I have also been adjudicator for American College Dance Festival Association, Youth America Grand Prix, New York Live Arts, and Milwaukee Ballet.
+Other I’ve curated exhibits and performance programs, most recently Radical Bodies: Anna Halprin, Simone Forti and Yvonne Rainer in California and New York, 1955-72, a major exhibit and related events that originated at UC Santa Barbara and came to the NY Public Library for the Performing Arts in 2017.
+I’ve served on panels like the National Endowment for the Arts, as well as local funding organizations.
+I have also been adjudicator for American College Dance Association, Youth America Grand Prix, New York Live Arts, and Milwaukee Ballet.
 In the early ’90s I was associate director of Jacob’s Pillow and have also been artistic advisor to the Fall for Dance Festival.
-I’ve enjoyed moderating discussion panels at places like New York City Center, Brooklyn Academy of Music, Steps on Broadway, and Peak Performances in Montclair, NJ.
+I’ve enjoyed moderating discussion panels at venues like New York City Center, Brooklyn Academy of Music, Steps on Broadway, and Peak Performances in Montclair, NJ.
 And I’ve been a choreographic mentor, both officially, via the Joyce’s choreography residency program, and unofficially.